 One of the most important parts of a this letter is the section that includes various other contacts they may need in your company, and methods of contacting them.
 This section of your welcome letter should list how and when your customer can get in touch with you when they have questions or concerns.

 This last section of your new customer welcome letter should once again thank the customer for his or her business, reinforce your commitment to them, and let them know that you are ready to do whatever it takes to make sure their needs are met.

 The idea is to close out the letter on a positive note and leave your new customer feeling welcome, appreciated and important.

 Here is an example of the last sentence of your new customer welcome letter:

 Jane, thank you again for entrusting Smith Consulting with your most important business needs.
 We are honored to serve you.

 The closing of your new customer welcome letter includes a valediction (sincerely, regards, best regards, yours truly, etc.), your written signature, and your name and title.

-It's important to always include your actual signature and not a computer-generated signature to personalize the letter.
-Your signature should go in between the valediction and your name, so you'll want to leave a few extra spaces there.
+It's important to always include your actual signature and not a computer-generated signature or stamp to personalize the letter.
+Your signature should go in between the valediction and your name, so you'll want to leave a few extra spaces for it.